 Opening hours: Daily – 11AM to 2PM and 5PM to 9PM (up to 10PM on weekends)

 Ishiaya Grey’s Cafe is established by the same owners of Ishiaya Garden Bistro.
-This is a quaint two-story cafe which serves different types of drinks and a few food items.
+This is a quaint two-story cafe that serves different types of drinks such as coffee, tea, and shakes.

-During our stay in Tabaco City, we tried a few cafes and this is certainly one of the best.
-The food is delicious, prices are reasonable, and the space is cute (although a bit cramped).
-My favorites here would be the adobo flakes pasta, nachos, cheese sticks (served in the snack platter), and wasabi latte.
-As far as I know, this is the only place that serves wasabi latte so don’t miss out the opportunity to taste this one on your visit.
+During our stay in Tabaco City, we tried a few cafes and in my opinion this is certainly one of the best.
+The food is delicious, prices are reasonable, and the space is cute although a bit cramped.
+As far as I know, this is the only place that serves wasabi latte, so don’t miss out the opportunity to order it on your visit.

 Contact: Ishiaya Grey’s Cafe – Facebook